7 places with First World War connections to the Commonwealth

 Today – 31 July – marks one hundred years since the start of the Battle of Passchendaele.

-On this day one hundred years ago – 13 June 1917 – Upper North Street School, Poplar, London, was bombed in the first daylight air raid of the First World War.
+On 13 June 1917, Upper North Street School in Poplar, London, was bombed in the first daylight air raid of the First World War.

 To mark the centenary of the founding of the Commonwealth War Graves Commission, we look at 15 war memorials designed by Herbert Baker.